Analytic Properties of an Orthogonal Fourier-Jacobi Dirichlet Series: Theta Correspondence

 \section{Theta Correspondence}

-In this section, we finally give the theta correspondence between the Klingen Eisenstein series of $\hbox{SO}(2,n)$ and the Siegel Eisenstein series for $\hbox{Sp}_2$.
-We start with the following definition: \begin{defn} Let $\chi$ denote the character of Theorem \ref{richter}.
+In this Section, we finally give the theta correspondence between the Klingen-type Eisenstein series of $\textup{SO}(2,n+2)$ and the Siegel-type Eisenstein series for $\textup{Sp}_2$.
+We start with the following definition. \begin{defn} Let $\chi=\chi_S$ denote the character of Proposition \ref{richter}.
 Let also

-denote the Siegel parabolic subgroup of $\hbox{Sp}_2$.
+denote the Siegel parabolic subgroup of $\textup{Sp}_2$.
 Notice that $P_{2,0} \cap \Gamma_0^{(2)}(q) = P_{2,0}$.
-For $s \in \mathbb{C}$ with $\hbox{Re}(s)>3/2$, we then define the Siegel Eisenstein series with respect to $P_{2,0}$ and with character $\chi$ as
+For $s \in \mathbb{C}$ with $\textup{Re}(s)>3/2$, we then define the Siegel Eisenstein series with respect to $P_{2,0}$ and with character $\chi$ as